germanow/image-editor/README.md

-# react-image-editor
+# Image-editor

-Small editor on react
+Image editor on javascript